Use of Wasabi

-Note that this file has the encrypted private keys, meaning that you only need the password to spend the bitcoin.
+Note that this file has the encrypted private key (extracted from the extended private key), meaning that you only need the password to spend the bitcoin.

-This also contains the unencrypted extended public keys and address labels, meaning that it completely links all the coins, both pre and post mix, with clear proof.
+This also contains the extended public key, the public keys, and the address labels, meaning that it completely links all the coins, both pre and post mix, with clear proof.

-The wallet backup is sensitive, in terms of privacy, but not critical in terms of loss of funds.
+The wallet file backup is sensitive, in terms of privacy, but not critical in terms of loss of funds (if a password was used when generating the wallet).
 So it is good advice to encrypt this wallet file.